AvtoNemsadze/TaskManagement-old/README.md

   There are two categories of roles: system roles and basic roles.

   1. System Roles <br />
-   • Admin Role - Admins can perform administrative tasks, manage users' roles, and have full access to all tasks.
+   • Admin Role - Admins can perform administrative tasks, manage users' roles, and have full access to all tasks. <br />
    • SuperAdmin Role - The SuperAdmin role has the highest level of access and control.
      SuperAdmins can manage system-wide settings, configurations, and perform advanced administrative tasks.